xingchen-fan/DY_stat_boost/README.md

 In the filter, the event ID of each AOD event is compared with that of all the slected pico events.
 If the ID matched, the AOD event will be saved in an output EDM file.
 Submit CRAB jobs to run the filter over a full set of dataset in `AODmacthing/EventIDFilter/python`.
 Two configuration files needed in this dir, one for CMSSW to run and another for CRAB job submission.
 Output files will be saved to CERN box as specified in the CRAB configuration file.

+### Match and no match event selection
+Truth matching between the reco photon and AOD truth particles happens here.
+Due to the huge amount of events we need to go through, we use CERN batch system, HTCondor, for this process.

+`truth_matching_study_DY.py`: Truth matching of DY+fake baseline events and ouput no match events.
+`truth_matching_study_DY_match_ph.py`: Truth matching of DY+fake baseline events and ouput match truth photon (pion mother) events.
+`truth_matching_study_photon_only.py`: Truth matching of events only using photon object selection and output no match events.